huntdatacenter/docs/docs/do-science/guides/access-guides/workbench-reissue.md

 :::

-You should now be able to continue your work as before.
-For more information you can follow to our [Workbench guides](https://docs.hdc.ntnu.no/working-in-your-lab/workbench/) or [Workbench FAQ](https://docs.hdc.ntnu.no/working-in-your-lab/workbench/faq/).
+With a little bit of luck, you should now be able to continue your work as before.
+Enjoy!
+[Click here](/do-science/hunt-workbench/) to get back to the HUNT Workbench section.